 Syria Divided draws on on in-depth interviews, conflict data, and propaganda distributed through social media to examine how these competing narratives have shaped the course of the conflict.
 Mapping out the broad patterns of violence among combatants and against civilians, the book argues that the competition to control the narrative in the eyes of important audiences at home and abroad has not only influenced the choices of participants, it has also—shaped in part by the use of social media—led many to treat warfare as a kind of performance.

 Stories from the Field: A Guide to Navigating Fieldwork in Political Science.
 Editor, with Peter Krause.
-(Forthcoming, 2020.)
-Columbia University Press.
+(2020) Columbia University Press

 Women’s participation in asymmetric violence and civil war is both widespread and tremendously varied.
 At the same time, however, it is often treated as an afterthought in the literature on civil war.
-In this book, we offer a brief exploration of the multiple dimensions of women’s participation in armed conflict in Ukraine, Colombia, and the Kurdish regions of Turkey, Syria and Iraq.
+Insurgent Women explores the multiple dimensions of women’s participation in asymmetric armed conflict, including their recruitment into armed groups, what their participation looks like once they’ve joined, and their experiences after civil war.
+It offers in-depth case studies of the roles played by women in the civil wars in Ukraine, Colombia, and the Kurdish regions of Turkey, Syria and Iraq.

 The Politics of Militant Group Survival in the Middle East: Resources, Relationships, and Resistance.
 (2016) Palgrave Macmillan.